kgoralski/microservice-production-readiness-checklist/README.md

 ### Observability

 - [ ] **Logging**: All logs are written to STDOUT / STDERR.
 Logs are written in JSON.
 Configured verbosity levels.
 Correlation IDs, Mapped
 Diagnostic Context (MDC) is used. https://12factor.net/logs.
 Do not log any sensitive data.
-Shipped to e.g. ELK, Stackdriver, etc.
+Shipped to e.g. ELK, Stackdriver, etc. Log levels like `debug` or `trace` should be not used by default.
 - [ ] Integration with a **monitoring platforms**.
 Dashboards in place. (e.g. NewRelic / Prometheus / Grafana)
 - [ ] **Monitoring dashboards** with Business Metrics (e.g. New Relic / Prometheus / Grafana)
 - [ ] Integration with a **distributed tracing system**: (e.g. New Relic)